mrabarnett/mrab-regex/regex_2/Features.rst

 * Default Unicode word boundary

     The ``WORD`` flag changes the definition of a 'word boundary' to that of a default Unicode word boundary.
 This applies to ``\b`` and ``\B``.

-    Please note: I'm unsure whether I've understood the specification correctly, so if you're using this feature I'd be interested in any feedback.

 * SRE engine do not release the GIL (issue #1366311)